TruStacks/trustacks/README.md

 tsctl stack init --from-plan <plan_name>.plan
 ```

-Thie will generate an input file in the working directory named `inputs.yaml` with the keys and null values for the required inputs.
+This will generate an input file in the working directory named `inputs.yaml` with the keys and null values for the required inputs.

 | <small>⚠ *DO NOT MODIFY INPUT KEYS*</small>